Nursery, FS2 and Willow Hub - Miss Hoban

 There are a number of interventions running in school to support SEND learners.
 These include

-Small groups with the learning mentor to improve social skills, behaviour and emotional difficulties.
+- Small groups with the LET Team to improve social skills and emotional difficulties.

 We also run a number of speech and language interventions recommended by the speech and language service.
 The majority of our Learning Support Teachers have been trained by the speech therapy service to deliver speech and language interventions.